An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories

-These factors are asymmetric due to the heterogenous behavior of the channels, with a bias towards the former in terms of lost-sales cost and a dependence on network effects for the latter.} The contributions of this paper are as follows:
+These tradeoffs are asymmetric due to the heterogeneous behavior of different channels, with store inventory facing higher lost sales costs, while e-commerce fulfillment depends on network effects.
+Hence, omnichannel inventory planning is a challenging problem setting for analyzing the effectiveness of BIO's bimodal strategy.
+The contributions of this paper are as follows:

 \begin{enumerate} \item We { propose a optimistic-robust replenishment policy based on a data-driven, distribution-free Bimodal inventory optimization (BIO) model that optimizes the allocations using a convex combination of best- and worst-case demand scenarios via an user-chosen optimism hyperparameter}.
-Pure adversarial models seek to mis-align demands from inventory resulting in sales that are less responsive to increased (but potentially skewed) inventory allocations resulting in overly pessimistic replenishment decisions.
+Pure adversarial models seek to misalign demands from inventory resulting in sales that are less responsive to increased (but potentially skewed) inventory allocations resulting in overly pessimistic replenishment decisions.
 BIO models overcome this limitation, specifically the presence of decision-dependent outliers, by simultaneously balancing the best- and worst-case scenarios.